lingjivoo/lingjivoo.github.io/_posts/2023-12-12-Collection-of-Writing-Vocabulary.md

 > 16 **overlaps with**
 > a part of the first thing occupies the same area as a part of the other thing.
->> It is important to note that these areas are not mutually exclusive; for example, drug discovery substantially overlaps with biology.
+>> example: It is important to note that these areas are not mutually exclusive; for example, drug discovery substantially overlaps with biology.

 > 17 **by which**
 > By which = How or whereby or “through which”
->> Drug discovery is the process by which new candidate medications are identified and developed to treat or prevent specific diseases and medical conditions.
+>> example:  Drug discovery is the process by which new candidate medications are identified and developed to treat or prevent specific diseases and medical conditions.

+> 18 ** on most fronts **
+> of most aspects
+>> example: outperform these methods on most fronts (copy from [3D Gaussian splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/3d_gaussian_splatting_low.pdf)).

+> 18 ** follow-up methods **
+>> example: The success of NeRF has resulted in an explosion of follow-up methods that address quality and speed, often by introducing regularization strategies. (copy from [3D Gaussian splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/3d_gaussian_splatting_low.pdf)).

+> 19 ** equal **
+>> example: We are able to equal or in some cases surpass this quality while providing fast training and real-time rendering. (copy from [3D Gaussian splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/3d_gaussian_splatting_low.pdf)).

 ---